 “Creative, forthright and discipline-defying research is a hallmark of James Scott’s scholarly metis,” said SSRC president Alondra Nelson.
 “Across a remarkable career, he has generated a body of work of extraordinary range and depth, while continuously limning the contours of power and freedom from the standpoint of the lived experience of oppressed and marginalized communities.
 The Council is therefore very pleased to honor Professor Scott with the 2020 Hirschman Prize.”

-Professor Scott will present the Albert O. Hirschman Lecture at an award ceremony to be held in New York City on December 4, 2020.
+Professor Scott presented the Albert O. Hirschman Lecture, entitled “In Praise of Floods,” at a virtual award ceremony on December 4, 2020.